 \section{Abstract}

-This paper presents a robust adaptive control solution for linear parameter-varying (LPV) systems with unknown input gain and unmatched nonlinear (state- and time-dependent) uncertainties based on the $\lone$ adaptive control architecture and peak-to-peak gain (PPG) analysis/minimization.
-Specifically, we introduce a piecewise-constant estimation law to estimate the lumped uncertainty with quantifiable error bounds, which can be systematically improved by reducing the estimation sampling time.
-We also attenuate the unmatched uncertainty based on the PPG minimization that is applicable to a broad class of systems with nominal linear dynamics. \black{In addition, leveraging the PPG bound of an LPV system that is computable using linear matrix inequality (LMI) techniques,} we derive transient and steady-state performance bounds in terms of the input and output signals of the actual closed-loop system as compared to the same signals of a virtual reference system that represents the possibly best achievable performance.
-Under mild assumptions, we prove that the transient performance bounds can be uniformly reduced by decreasing the estimation sampling time, which is subject only to hardware limitations.
-The theoretical development is validated by extensive simulations on the short-period dynamics of an F-16 aircraft.
+In controlling systems with large operating envelopes, it is often necessary to adjust the desired dynamics according to operating conditions.
+This paper presents a robust adaptive control architecture for linear parameter-varying (LPV) systems that allows for the desired dynamics to be systematically scheduled, while being able to handle a broad class of uncertainties, both matched and unmatched, which can depend on both time and states.
+The proposed controller adopts an \lonew adaptive control architecture for designing the adaptive control law and peak-to-peak gain (PPG) minimization for designing the robust control law to mitigate the effect of unmatched uncertainties. {Leveraging the PPG bound of an LPV system,} we derive transient and steady-state performance bounds in terms of the input and output signals of the actual closed-loop system as compared to the same signals of a nominal system.
+The efficacy of the proposed method is validated by extensive simulations using the short-period dynamics of an F-16 aircraft operating in a large envelope.